Cask Cookbook

 When URL and homepage domains differ, add verified:

 When the domains of url and homepage differ, the discrepancy should be documented with the verified: parameter, repeating the smallest possible portion of the URL that uniquely identifies the app or vendor, excluding the protocol.
-(Example: shotcut.rb)
+(Example: 1password-cli.rb)

 This must be added so a user auditing the cask knows the URL was verified by the Homebrew Cask team as the one provided by the vendor, even though it may look unofficial.
 It is our responsibility as Homebrew Cask maintainers to verify both the url and homepage information when first added (or subsequently modified, apart from versioning).